Mill Lane, Rainhill, Merseyside

+The land is located to the south of Rainhill village, just off Junction 7 on the M62.
+The proposal is for the promotion of up to 750 homes.
 The scheme will deliver up to 30% affordable homes, as well as associated community facilities and infrastructure.
-The proposal is currently being promoted through the emerging local plan with the potential to be allocated mid to late 2018.
+The proposal is currently being promoted through the emerging local plan with the potential to be allocated mid to late 2019.

 St Helens Borough Council is currently undertaking a full review of its local development plan.
 Their plan was adopted in October 2012 but, due to a significant housing number shortfall in the authority, the Council has chosen to undertake a wholesale review.
 To effectively deliver its housing requirement, the process will include a green belt review to release sites such as Mill Lane.